 The Dolby Vision version is quite pale and flat by comparison.
 The distance between the bright and dark elements of the image seems significantly shorter, and that relative crushing of contrast leaves colours and shades blending into one another.
 Objects and characters simply stand out less distinctly.
 It’s a more subdued image, which is not what we were expecting.

-It’s worth pointing out that we’re generally using the default Cinema Home settings as we believe that’s what most people at home will do (after all, the raison d’etre of Dolby Vision is that you’re seeing the most accurate image possible), but we did also spend a long period attempting to get the two images closer to one another – to no avail.
+It’s worth pointing out we’re generally using the default Cinema Home settings, as we believe that’s what most people at home will do (after all, the raison d’etre of Dolby Vision is that you’re seeing the most accurate image possible) - but we do also spend a long period attempting to get the two images closer to one another, to no avail.

-Switching both inputs to the Standard preset produces a brighter, more vivid image across the board, but there still remains a significant gap between Dolby Vision and HDR10.
+Switching both inputs to the Standard preset produces a brighter, more vivid image across the board, but there still remains a significant gap between Dolby Vision and HDR10 - in favour of the latter.

-Dolby Vision is applied on a disc-by-disc and frame-by-frame basis, and it could well be that Despicable Me just isn’t a particularly good example of its implementation.
+Dolby Vision is applied on a disc-by-disc and frame-by-frame basis, and it could well be that Despicable Me just isn’t a particularly good example of its implementation, while Power Rangers is more typical of what we should expect from the format.